 This “Black-Ish” spin-off is a contemporary take on the current issues facing both students and administrators in the world of higher education.
 Yara Shahidi portrays Zoey – Dre (Anthony Anderson) and Rainbow’s (Tracee Ellis Ross) popular, entitled, stylish and socially active 17-year-old daughter — as she heads off to college and quickly discovers that not everything goes her way once she leaves the nest.
 Yara is joined by ”black-ish”’s Deon Cole (Charlie) who portrays Charlie, Dre’s eccentric and unpredictable co-worker at Stevens & Lido.
 Zoey runs into Charlie during college orientation where she learns that he moonlights as an adjunct marketing professor.
 Arlook will portray Miriam, a freshman know-it-all at Southern California University with a no-holds-barred attitude.
 Parnell will portray the dean of Southern California University, and Jackson will portray a socially conscious sophomore at Southern California University.
 This is a great comedy show that offers a very different style of comedy for Disney+.

-Note – This series is a Star Original in Australia, the UK and New Zealand.
+“The Premise” is a Star Original in the UK and Ireland

 This Marvel live-action series tells the story of Daimon and Ana Helstrom, who are the son and daughter of a mysterious and powerful serial killer; the siblings have a complicated dynamic as they track down the terrorizing worst of humanity.
 Due to this series being cancelled before it had even been released, since it was the last live-action Marvel TV series not being created by Marvel Studios, I had written this show off before I had even seen it, which was a mistake.
 It’s dark and gritty.
 It reminds me more like “Lucifer” or “Constantine”, in that they stand out on their own.
 It’s worth checking out an episode or two to see if you want to invest in the time in this one season.